chunmingwang/Portable-AI-USB/README.md

 ## 🔐 Privacy

-- **Zero footprint** — nothing is installed on the host computer
+- **All chats & settings stay on the USB** — never saved to the host PC
-- All AI data, chats, and settings stay on the USB drive
+- A shortcut (junction link) is created in `AppData` on first run to redirect AnythingLLM's data path to the USB — this is the only trace left on the host computer
 - Works completely offline after initial setup
 - No telemetry, no cloud, no tracking